desmonHak/kernel-callback-removal/NetworkKernelBypass/Readme.md

 And then you have to pick 2 functions where `000580b0` which is the address of `NETIO!FeInitCalloutTable` is between them.

-As you can, from the screenshot `FeGetWfpGlobalPtr` and `KfdDeRefCallout` are the start and end functions that i will be using as `NETIO!FeInitCalloutTable` falls in between, so i can use `FeGetWfpGlobalPtr` as the start of the byte search.
+As you can, from the screenshot `FeGetWfpGlobalPtr` and `KfdDeRefCallout` are the start and end functions that i will be using as `NETIO!FeInitCalloutTable` falls in between, so i can use `FeGetWfpGlobalPtr` as the start of the binary search.

 ![Export Table](./screenshots/ExportTable.png)